isabella232/advertising-cloud.en/help/dsp/audiences/third-party-data-providers.md

 # Available Third-party Data Providers in Advertising Cloud DSP

-Data categories and segments for the following third-party data providers are available as placement targets in DSP.
+Data categories and segments for the following third-party data providers are available as placement targets in [!DNL DSP].
 These segments are available for primarily U.S. audiences.

 The fee for using each segment is shown next to the segment name in placement settings and saved audience settings.